juliandreas/dire-cli/COMMANDS.md

 - Uses only your existing glossary entries
 - Reuses existing translations found in your files
-- Skips AI-powered translation generation
+- Skips provider-powered translation generation
 - No API key required

 ### `dire --context <context>`